ffund/tcp-ip-essentials/lab-fragment/datagram.md

 Transfer the packet captures to your laptop with `scp`.

 The Wireshark display for fragmented packets can be confusing, so take special care to interpret it correctly.
-Use Wireshark to open the packet capture for the case with IP fragmentation.
+Use Wireshark to open the packet capture for the case with IPv4 fragmentation.
 Ignore the two very small packets at the beginning, which are sent by `iperf3` to establish that the server is listening on the specified port.
 After those, you should see several packets that, together, are reassembled by the receiver into a UDP datagram with a 4321 B payload.
 Please note that:

-* In Wireshark, the *last* of the fragments will have two tabs in the Packet Bytes pane: one tab, labeled "Frame", will show only the last frame, and the other tab, named "Reassembled IPv4", will show the result after the IP layer reassembles all of the fragments.
+* In Wireshark, the *last* of the fragments will have two tabs in the Packet Bytes pane: one tab, labeled "Frame", will show only the last frame, and the other tab, named "Reassembled IPv4", will show the result after the IPv4 layer reassembles all of the fragments.
 * In the Packet Detail pane, which shows the various header fields, *only* the reassembled packet is shown.
 This can be confusing - for example, it may appear as though the UDP header is in the last fragment, since the last fragment shows the reassembled frame including UDP header, while the first fragment (which actually includes the UDP header) is not recognized as a UDP packet.
 * You can change this behavior as follows: Edit > Preferences > Protocols > IPv4, and un-check "Reassemble fragmented IPv4 datagrams".
 Then, the UDP header will appear in the first fragment (where it actually is), and there will be no "Reassembled IPv4" tab in the Packet Bytes pane.